31-01-2011, 07:17pm

 There's always a better rider out there! - and there's always a crazier rider out there!
 Don't sweat it.
 Have fun riding, and know your limit.

-I must admit, i was on one of those pesky litres, this 44 gal drum busa is definatly harder to throw around but ill get used to it lol
+I must admit, i was on one of those pesky litres, this 44 gal drum busa is definatly harder to throw around Very Happy but ill get used to it lol

 The 'P' platers carve me up - try keeping up with one them on a 250 with an after market red 'P' attached to the number plate.